55+ Common Job Interview Questions and Best Answers

 Answer: Your answer should contain a reference to what aspects of the job you found boring, not the job itself.
-For example, "I was never bored with any job.
+For example, "I was never bored with my last job.
 But when I was working at a Coffee Shop, it was hard not to have customers to talk to and make an amazing experience for."

 What would you do if a fellow executive on your own corporate level wasn’t pulling his/her weight and this was hurting your department?

 Answer: Your answer should look like the following, "This can be a difficult situation.
 For the most part, I have to trust that if I am feeling this way, it may be me.
 Or if it a quantitive piece of feedback, that I should bring it up to our CEO.
 But when or if I did, it would not be in an attacking way.
 I would aim to learn from the situation and ensure we're on the right track."

 What’s some feedback that you’ve received that was difficult to hear but ultimately has proven really valuable?

 Answer: An example answer would be the following, "It was difficult for me to hear that it was hard to take criticism and feedback.
 Though, it is vital to my work.
 When I accepted what I was doing, I advanced as a professional."